Cyrus the Great: Administration and politics

-Islamic texts

-Some modern Muslims have suggested that the Quranic figure of Dhu al-Qarnayn is a representation of Cyrus the Great.

-This theory was proposed in 1855 by the German philologist Gustav Moritz Redslob, but it did not gain followers in the west.
-Among Muslim commentators, it was first promoted by Sayyed Ahmad Khan (d.
-1889), then by Maulana Abul Kalam Azad, and generated wider acceptance over the years.

-Politics and management
+Satrapy system

 Cyrus founded the empire as a multi-state empire governed by four capital states; Pasargadae, Babylon, Susa and Ecbatana.
 He allowed a certain amount of regional autonomy in each state, in the form of a satrapy system.
 A satrapy was an administrative unit, usually organized on a geographical basis.
 A 'satrap' (governor) was the vassal king, who administered the region, a 'general' supervised military recruitment and ensured order, and a 'state secretary' kept the official records.
 The general and the state secretary reported directly to the satrap as well as the central government.

 During his reign, Cyrus maintained control over a vast region of conquered kingdoms, achieved through retaining and expanding the satrapies.
 Further organization of newly conquered territories into provinces ruled by satraps was continued by Cyrus's successor, Darius the Great.

+Military strategy

 Cyrus's empire was based on tribute and conscripts from the many parts of his realm.
 Through his military savvy, Cyrus created an organized army including the Immortals unit, consisting of 10,000 highly trained soldiers.
-He also formed an innovative postal system throughout the empire, based on several relay stations called Chapar Khaneh.

 Cyrus's conquests began a new era in the age of empire building, where a vast superstate, comprising many dozens of countries, races, religions, and languages, were ruled under a single administration headed by a central government.
 This system lasted for centuries, and was retained both by the invading Seleucid dynasty during their control of Persia, and later Iranian dynasties including the Parthians and Sasanians.